 Deciding When to Check Products or Make Sure They’re Made Right

-Determining when to check products is important.
+Determining when to check products is essential.
 Consider the stage of the process and the intended result.
 In the development process, ensure outcomes meet the specified requirements (Design Input).
 For sterilization, verify that the product is sterile.
 Factors to consider include the need for objective evidence that the process consistently produces a result meeting its predetermined specifications.
 This evidence confirms the fulfillment of requirements for a specific use.

-The Steps to Making Sure Products are Made Right
+The Steps to Making Sure Products Are Made Right

 Stage One: Planning and Design